alexch/codelikethis/public/lessons/db/overview.md

 Blob stands for "Binary Large Object" but it is also a good metaphor.

 A blob is *any piece of data* that the database treats like a blob -- it does not look inside it,  doesn't know its value, can't sort based on it, allows it to be arbitrarily small or large, etc.

+# Join

+In relational databases, the data is organized in *tables* and different records are connected only indirectly, using *foreign keys*.

+So if a `Person` has an `Address`, and those are stored in separate tables, if you want to get a person *and* their address *in a single query*, you need to **join** those tables together.

+The syntax and usage of joins can get very complicated, but at heart it's straightforward

+# Schema

+a *schema* defines the *types, names, valid values* of a database

+in SQL the schema is *explicit* and must be defined before inserting any data

+in NoSQL, often, the schema is *implicit* and it's up to the application developer to ensure the data conforms to the application's needs